davidfg7/davidfg7/README.md

 Here are some ideas to get you started:
 -->
 # Hi there!
-I'm David Garcia 👋
+I'm David García 👋

 - 🔭 I’m currently working on International Business 🌎
 - 🌱 I’m currently learning Web Development, Wordpress and WooCommerce